THE NORWEGIAN CANCER SOCIETY’S SCIENCE CENTER (KREFTFORENINGENS VITENSENTER) | 2017

 In the research timeline visitors can explore cancer’s research history, from early discoveries centuries ago, to the aid of artificial intelligence and machine learning in the health sector in the present day.

 Visitors can explore interactive installations where they can try practicing surgery, learn more about cell mutation and immerse themselves in a newsfeed with the most recent information on cancer research, among others.

-Client: The Norwegian Cancer Society’s Science Center (Kreftforeningens Vitensenter).
+Client: The Norwegian Cancer Society’s Science Centre (Kreftforeningens Vitensenter)

-I was responsible for developing the World of Cells wall installation and the Cancer Research Timeline.
+My role: digital designer.
+I was responsible for the production of the World of Cells wall installation and the Cancer Research Timeline.
 I was involved in the design process from visualizations and storytelling to scenography.
-I did the video editing, digital design, type treatments and user experience for the 2 installations mentioned.
-I also worked with the development of the Science Center’s visual identity.
+I did the video editing, digital design, type treatments and user experience for these two installations .
+I also collaborated with the development of the Science Centre’s visual identity.